sonic-net/SONiC/doc/database/multi_namespace_db_instances.md

 }
 ```

-* The databases.json and database_config.json will be j2 template files as shown below.
+* The database_global.json and database_config.json will be j2 template files as shown below.
 There are certain variables used to generate the json file at runtime.
 These will be passed as environment variable to docker create in the /usr/bin/database.sh systemd startup script.

-   	* {NS} is the namespaceID and will have values ranging "", "asic0" ..."asicn" depending on the number of namespaces
+   	* {NS} is the namespaceID and will have values ranging "", "0" ..."n" depending on the number of namespaces
 	  in the device.
 For "global" namespace the ID is empty string.

 	* {NS_PREFIX} is the namespace prefix.
 Currently it is "asic", but could be changes easily as it is being passed